WhatYouThing/SimpleSniper/README.md

 the account token is required to be able to log in. if you think that your token would get sent off to a random webhook, read through the source code.

 ## Can i get banned?
-the default config does not send any api requests other than the login one, which makes the script fairly safe to use. features with higher risks wont be added.
+you shouldnt be worried about getting easily banned, the default config does not send any api requests other than the login one, which makes the script fairly safe to use.

+## When update? / Did development end?
+i would set the repo to archived if the development was finished, the lack of updates is because i also have to do other things, which stops me from working on the sniper. i likely will push fixes if bugs are found, but feature updates will usually take longer.

 # Contact
 - the project doesnt have its own discord server yet, but you may add me directly if you need anything. ``WhatYouThing#0001``